Medically Reviewed by Dr. Majid Tanveer, DVM

 Tip 2: Positive Reinforcement

 Positive reinforcement is an excellent approach to teaching your companions cues and reinforcing the desired attitude.
 Some actions may require some time for the dog to acquire.
 You might have to utilize a method known as “shaping.”

 This entails encouraging a reaction that is similar to the expected response.
 But you’ll progressively seek much more from your dog before rewarding them with a treat.

 Once your canine begins trying out a new habit, treat them each time they perform it.
 After your dog has learned the proper response, you may shift to periodic support.
 This is referred to as continuous reinforcement.

 Initially, present them with a goodie four every five times they learn effectively.
 Throughout repetition, start limiting the reward to three times out of five.
 This will continue to the point where you only award at particular times.
 If you reduce the tips too soon, your dog may become irritated or confused.

-If the above two suggestions don’t work, you might try contacting a behavioral expert.
+You might contact a behavioral expert if the above two suggestions don’t work.
 Your local vet likely knows some good ones.

 Is it okay to let your dog lick your hand?

 A joyful, healthy dog should want to lavish you with kisses on your arms.
 Licking your hand is the most excellent way for your dog to communicate, ‘I love you.’
 It’s ultimately a form of connection and love.